jarvis-gsplat/.github/profile/README.md

 ## Requirements

+As long as you have a WebGL capable device, you can view any of our pre trained models through [jarvis.diy](https://jarvis.diy/ !

-To complete the backend processing, including the rendering of the 3d model, there are several software and hardware requirements.
+To complete the backend processing by yourself, including the training of the 3d model, there are several software and hardware requirements.

 For software, the nerfstudio Docker installation (utilized for Gaussian Splatting) is necessary, which can be found here: https://docs.nerf.studio/quickstart/installation.html.